Coastal GasLink receives first delivery of pipe sections - Houston Today

-The company confirmed today it has received its first shipments of pipe to storage sites north of Kitimat and in Chetwynd via the port in Stewart and the Fraser Surrey Docks.
+The natural gas pipeline operator confirmed Friday it has received its first shipments of pipe to storage sites north of Kitimat and in Chetwynd, and in Stewart.

-A spokesperson for CGL said in an email they currently have 25 kilometres of pipe on the ground in Stewart.

-“The delivery of pipe is an exciting and important milestone in advance of welding and pipelay that will commence next summer,” said David Pfeiffer, CGL president.

-Although laying pipe is still months away, the company said in its most recent project update manufacturing and transport timelines require advance acquisition of pipes.

-“Steel pipe is one of the longest lead time items for any pipeline project and it is important that all materials are available for pipeline assembly and installation once site preparation is complete,” the update stated.
+“Steel pipe is one of the longest lead time items for any pipeline project and it is important that all materials are available for pipeline assembly and installation once site preparation is complete,” said its most recent project update.

-The majority of the pipe is being sourced in Canada, the email stated, from Evraz in Regina, Saskatchewan.
-Two other mills in India and Japan are also being used because of constraints of manufacturing capacity, it said.
+Most of the pipe is being sourced in Canada, with the remainder coming from two mills in India and Japan.

 Other delivery locations include rail siding sites at Chetwynd, Terrace, Prince George and Houston.